SHARE

 The orderly entrance of the ryokan.

-If your travel schedule doesn’t allow you to venture away to the country for a day or two, a stay in a city ryokan is still very much worth it.
+If your travel schedule doesn’t allow you to venture away to the country for a day or two, staying in a city ryokan is still very much worth it.
 City ryokans feel like peaceful enclaves that make you forget all about the hustle and bustle of the city.
 Don’t know where to start looking?
-Kyoto is renowned for its kaiseiki cuisine and gorgeous historic architecture, two qualities that make it the perfect place to enjoy a ryokan experience.
+Kyoto is renowned for its kaiseki cuisine and gorgeous historic architecture, two qualities that make it the perfect place to enjoy a ryokan experience.

-My pre-trip research revealed that you can get an outstanding experience for about $180-250 per person per night, one that will provide exceptional comfort, food, facilities, and surroundings.
-Ryokans with higher rates add luxury amenities (in-room hot baths, suites, etc.), exceptional scenery (historic sites, sprawling views, etc.), or a celebrity chef-driven kitchen to the mix.
+My pre-trip research revealed that you could get an outstanding experience for about $180-250 per person per night, providing exceptional comfort, food, facilities, and surroundings.
+Ryokans with higher rates add luxury amenities (in-room hot baths, suites, etc.), exceptional scenery (historic sites, sprawling views, etc.), or a celebrity chef-driven kitchen.

 The serene sitting area of a guestroom at Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com